guptamadhulika01/Diversity-in-Animal-farms/README.md

  4. create a relationship between POC% % increase in empathy  / ground work done by people of color and if there is an increase in empathy / ground work due to increase in it.
- See if there is an increase  / decrease of P{OC % in the years and its effect Hypothesis  - if we increase participation for the people of color by / upto 50% , can we expect an increase in the empathy towards prople's attitude towards the farmed animals.
+ See if there is an increase  / decrease of P{OC % in the years and its effect Hypothesis  - if we increase participation for the people of color by /upto 50% , can we expect an increase in the empathy towards prople's attitude towards the farmed animals.